 SESSION

 V

 "CONSERVATISM, LIBERTARIANISM & FUSIONISM"

 Contemporary conservatism has been marked by an enduring tension between a "conservative" defense of tradition and moral virtue (and of legitimate government authority) and a "libertarian" emphasis on the dangers of statism and the need for an expansive realm of personal freedom.
 Where some see an enhancement of human freedom, others see the erosion of the crucial moral and cultural prerequisites of a free society.
 These readings will also explore efforts to "fuse" traditionalism and libertarianism that were near and dear to National Review over the years.
 One reading deals with the decidedly "unconservative" thinking of Ayn Rand, whose thought remains influential in some libertarian circles.

-READINGS: "Uneasy Cousins" by Robert Nisbet, "What Is Libertarianism?" by Murray Rothbard, "The Twisted Tree of Liberty" and "Libertarianism or Libertinism?" by Frank Meyer, "Ayn Rand: Engineer of Souls" by Anthony Daniels, and selections from The Essence of Hayek.
+READINGS: "Uneasy Cousins" by Robert Nisbet, "What Is Libertarianism?" by Murray Rothbard, "The Twisted Tree of Liberty" and "Libertarianism or Libertinism?" by Frank Meyer, "Ayn Rand: Engineer of Souls" by Anthony Daniels, "Why I am Not a Conservative" by Friedrich Hayek, and "Big Sister Is Watching You" by Whittaker Chambers.

 SESSION

-ESSION
+VI

+"CONSERVATISM, DEMOCRACY & FOREIGN POLICY"

+Americans have grown war-weary and tired of military engagements abroad.
+Yet America has vital interests in and an abiding commitment to the survival of Western civilization.
+The readings in this session explore the necessity for American foreign policy to combine spiritedness and moderation and to avoid the twin pitfalls of democratic crusadism and escape from our responsibilities in the world.

+READINGS: Selections from John Fonte's Sovereignty or Submission, and Henry Nau's Conservative Internationalism, and "Principle and Prudence in Foreign Policy" Nathan Tarcov.

+SESSION
-"MEDIATING STRUCTURES BETWEEN THE STATE & THE INDIVIDUAL"

-The best conservative thought opposes radical individualism (which erodes the "mediating structures" between the state and the individual) in the name of those associations and groupings that give shape and form to human liberty.
+"MEDIATING STRUCTURES BETWEEN THE STATE & THE INDIVIDUAL" The best conservative thought opposes radical individualism (which erodes the "mediating structures" between the state and the individual) in the name of those associations and groupings that give shape and form to human liberty.
 Alexis de Tocqueville famously praised Americans for their prodigious "art of association," their remarkable capacity to form voluntary associations between the state and the individual.
 Contemporary conservative thinkers such as Robert Nisbet, Richard John Neuhaus, and Peter Berger have drawn on Tocqueville's wisdom to show how "mediating structures" can renew community and "empower people," and in the process act as a check on state power.
 READINGS: Selections from To Empower People: The Role of Mediating Structures in Public Policy by Peter L. Berger and Richard John Neuhaus and "On the Use that Americans Make of Association in Civil Life" by Alexis de Tocqueville.
 SESSION